Fisher Phillips Elects Four New Partners

-ATLANTA, GA (January 4, 2011) - Fisher Phillips has announced the election to partner of five attorneys.
+ATLANTA, GA (January 4, 2011) - Fisher Phillips has announced the election to partner of four attorneys.
 The promotions to partner were effective January 1, 2011.

 Gregory D. Ballew is a partner in the Kansas City office.
 His practice involves defending employers in discrimination cases before state and federal administrative agencies and courts, as well as advising employers regarding compliance with various employment laws.
 Ballew represents employers before the Equal Employment Opportunity Commission, the National Labor Relations Board, and in labor arbitration proceedings throughout the United States.
 Since 1999, Ballew has served as a contributing editor for the American Bar Association legal treatise The Developing Labor Law.
 He is a graduate of the Centurions Leadership Program of the Greater Kansas City Chamber of Commerce.
 Ballew is "AV" Peer Review Rated by Martindale-Hubbell and was listed in Missouri and Kansas Super Lawyers - Rising Stars in 2008 and 2009.
 He earned his law degree from the University of Kansas School of Law in 1995.